fosslc/Ingres/src/tools/port/conf/README.txt

 VERS Format:

-VERS files contain build time specific options that can be adjusted based on site or platform requirements.
+VERS files contain build-time specific options that can be adjusted based on site or platform requirements.

-The prototype VERS.config_string files are under source code control, but the VERS file itself is not, making it feasible to vary VERS-controlled options from one build client to another.
+The build will look for a file named VERS.
+If no such file exists, it will use a file named VERS.config_string.

+The VERS.config_string files are the standard configs distributed with the Ingres source, and are under source code control.
+The VERS file is not distributed and (if it exists) is entirely under the build site's control.
+Ths makes it easy for a build client to use either standard (no VERS) or custom (site VERS) build options.
+Different build clients can easily use different vers options.

 VERS files have two sections, one for controlling jam directly and one for generating shell variables and source-level defines.